leojklarner/Q-SAVI/README.md

 ---

+All Q-SAVI models and objectives are implemented in JAX/Haiku.
 The repository is structured as follows:

 - `data/` contains the both the raw and processed data, as well as all processing utilities required to derive the anti-maralarial dataset and the ZINC-based context point distribution.
   - `datasets/` contains the raw and processed anti-malarial dataset, as well as ~2m unlabeled molecular structures from the ZINC database.